 Legal Disclaimer: The following information is offered as educational information only and does not constitute legal advice.
 We recommend that you consult with qualified legal counsel on all of the issues, laws, and regulations we talk about.
 Tenstreet expressly disclaims any warranties associated with this presentation or the information provided herein.

-Do you want to start 2021 strong in compliance?
-Join us to learn best industry practices to make managing all your annual FMCSA requirements quick and painless.
+Do you want to start 2022 strong in compliance?
+Read on to learn best industry practices to make managing all your annual FMCSA requirements quick and painless.

-When 2020 started out, we thought the FMCSA Drug and Alcohol Clearinghouse would be our industry’s biggest contender.
-Turns out COVID-19 had other intentions.
-Between economic downturns, increased demand on freight, nuclear verdicts, and a renewed driver shortage, it’s been a whirlwind of a year.
-But despite all the challenges 2020 has handed us, it’s definitely made us stronger.
+Between economic downturns, increased demand on freight, nuclear verdicts, the ongoing effects of COVID-19, and an escalating driver shortage, it’s been a whirlwind of a year.
+But despite all the challenges 2021 has handed us, it’s definitely made us stronger.

 A new year is coming which brings with it all the annual regulatory requirements.
-Muster your newfound strength and use it to implement best practices, painlessly perform annual corporate maintenance, and go into 2021 with your own personal prowess.
+Muster your newfound strength and use it to implement best practices, painlessly perform annual corporate maintenance, and go into 2022 fighting fit.

 1. Conduct annual limited Clearinghouse queries.

-As of January 6, 2020, all carriers were required to conduct pre-employment full queries of the FMCSA Clearinghouse prior to allowing a driver to operate a CMV.
-Now, the annual requirement for ALL your drivers is coming due.
+As of January 6, 2020, all carriers are required to conduct pre-employment full queries of the FMCSA Clearinghouse prior to allowing a driver to operate a CMV.
 All drivers hired prior to Jan.
-6, 2020 that operate under your DOT authority need to have a limited query conducted (and a “Driver Not Prohibited” result on file) prior to January 6, 2021.
-Further, remember all drivers that you’ve hired throughout 2020 will also need to have a limited query conducted at least once in the 12 months since the full query was conducted.
+6, 2020 that operate under your DOT authority need to have a limited query conducted (and a “Driver Not Prohibited” result on file) prior to January 6, 2022.
+Further, remember all drivers that you’ve hired throughout 2020 and 2021 will also need to have a limited query conducted at least once in the 12 months since the full query was conducted.

 To do a limited query of the Clearinghouse, remember to have the driver sign a Clearinghouse specific consent which authorizes you to run a limited query on the driver throughout the time they drive for you.